Fair Work Audit: How to Prepare and What to Expect

 3. Pay Rates

 Common finding: Rates that have not been updated since the business opened.
-If a cafe opened in 2022 and has never updated its rates, it has missed three annual increases.

 4. Penalty Rates